It’s easy to only think of your taxes during tax season.

 Check out these four easy ways to lower your taxes in 2018 before the end of the year.

 1. Contribute to your retirement plan

 If you have access to a retirement plan through your employer, consider increasing the amount withheld from each paycheck.
 Even with a modest increase in contributions, you still have time to lower your taxes significantly difference before December 31.

 If you use a traditional 401(k), 403(b), or similar plan, your contributions reduce your taxable income for this year.
 Traditional and Roth IRAs allow you to add money after the end of the year up until you file your tax return.
 However, that doesn’t mean you should put off making an additional contribution.

-For one thing, it’s easier to put the money aside little by little instead of trying to come up with the entire amount at tax time.
+It’s much easier to put the money aside little by little instead of trying to come up with the entire amount at tax time.
 By waiting, you risk not being able to contribute as much as you would have liked.

 Plus, the sooner you contribute to your retirement plan, the sooner your money starts working for you.